 Humana (3/10 – Barclays Health Conference)

 Question – Steven James Valiquette: Okay.
 All right.
-And somewhat tied into that, don’t know if you’re able to comment on this or not, but just given your comment on the last quarterly results about 1Q 2020 earnings representing about 24% of full year earnings and recognizing that you’ve already factored in flu seasonality and then so far coronavirus not really changing much, should we assume there’s no incremental impact as far as 1Q ’20?
-And that guidance you gave around 24% of full year earnings, that still holds the way, the way you see things right now?
+And somewhat tied into that, don’t know if you’re able to comment on this or not, but just give your comment on the last quarterly results about 1Q 2020 earnings representing about 24% of full-year earnings and recognizing that you’ve already factored in flu seasonality and then so far coronavirus not really changing much, should we assume there’s no incremental impact as far as 1Q ’20?
+And that guidance you gave around 24% of full-year earnings, that still holds the way, the way you see things right now?